wotakumoe/wotaku/comms.md

 ---
 title: Communities
-description: All the great otaku communities!
+description: Explore a wide array of otaku communities!
+From forums and Discord servers to Subreddits and boards, find your ideal space for anime and manga discussions.
 ---
 # Communities
 A list of other otaku communities to check out based on your specific interests.